Quantum Reverse Shannon Theorem

 \subsection{Overview}

 This section is devoted to the proof of \thmref{crst} (the classical reverse Shannon theorem).
-Previously parts (a,b) of \thmref{crst} were proved in \cite{BSST01,Winter:RST} and its converse was proved in \cite{Winter:RST}.
+Previously the high-randomness cases of \thmref{crst} were proved in \cite{BSST01,Winter:RST} and its converse was proved in \cite{Winter:RST}.
 Here we will review their proof and show how it can be extended to cover the low-randomness case (parts (c,d,e) of \thmref{crst}).
 Similar results have been obtained independently in \cite{Cuff08}.

 The intuition behind the reverse Shannon theorem can be seen by considering a toy version of the problem in which all probabilities are uniform.
 Consider a regular bipartite graph with vertices divided into $(X,Y)$ and with edges $E\subset X\times Y$.
 Since the graph is regular, every vertex in $X$ has degree $|E|/|X|$ and every vertex in $Y$ has degree $|E|/|Y|$.
 For $x\in X$, let $\Gamma(x)\subset Y$ be its set of neighbors.
 We can use this to define a channel from $X$ to $Y$: define $N(y|x)$ to be $1/|\Gamma(x)| = |X|/|E|$ if $y\in \Gamma(x)$ and $0$ if not.
 In other words, $N$ maps $x$ to a random one of its neighbors.
 We call these channels ``unweighted'' since their transition probabilities correspond to an unweighted graph.